kwamasali/GPT-3/README.md

 React file and folder structure
 Use of soft animations and complex gradients, and use of media queries for responsive design on various devices.

-This is a website built from a video tutorial by JS Mastery linked "https://jsmastery.pro/youtube" with a personal touch.# GPT-3
+This is a website built from a video tutorial by JS Mastery linked "https://jsmastery.pro/youtube" with a personal touch.
 # GPT-3